What you should know about subscription payment processing

 Another online payment processor with an excellent interface is Stripe, which is quickly becoming a challenger to PayPal with its suite of payment processing tools.

-With Recurly, the merchant and the customer do not have to go back month after month, re-authenticating the same details in order to accomplish transactions.
-The Recurly platform involves setting up a model that is made for recurrent billing, where subscriptions are charged based on the cadence set in the subscription plan.
+The Recurly platform, specialized in subscription management and billing, involves setting up a model for recurrent billing, where subscriptions are charged based on the cadence set in the subscription plan.